From fresh produce to homemade soap, Oswego Country Market showcases range of local vendors

 The sale will feature unique, affordable toys and handmade wares.
 The Oswego Country Market also will feature live music, including performances from students at the Fox River Academy of Music & Art in Oswego.

-“It really brings the businesses together and connects with the community,” Eidukas said in talking about the Oswego Country Market.
+“It really brings the businesses together and connects with the community,” Eidukas said about the Oswego Country Market.

 If people have a Link card, they can use it for eligible purchases at the Oswego Country Market.
 And using their Link card, they can purchase any food items permitted by the USDA’s Supplemental Nutrition Assistance Program.